muluhclintonawah-jpg/discount-impact-global-superstore/README.md

-# discount-impact-global-superstore
-Analysis of discount levels and profitability using Google Sheets
+• Analyzed discount-level impact on profitability using Google Sheets and pivot tables, identifying high-discount loss drivers and recommending a 20% discount cap to improve margins.